research loops and self-improvement.

 Figure 1.
 Validation bpb across an autoresearch-style research loop, with each condition repeated 10 times.
 Random refers to a baseline policy that selects a random hyperparameter value at each research loop step.
 For each condition: the solid line shows the median across all 10 runs at that step; the shaded region spans the 25th–75th percentile range, and the dashed line tracks the single best run across all 10 repeats, with the star marking the lowest validation bpb achieved.

 The harness highlights clear differences in model trajectories: gpt-5.5 and gpt-5.3-codex-spark both exhibit genuine downward val bpb trends, while gpt-5.3-codex surprisingly underperforms random.
 At this early stage, gpt-5.3-codex-spark is largely on par with gpt-5.5.
 This might change with more iterations: the original Karpathy autoresearch loop ran for ~80 steps, and other studies have pushed this to hundreds of runs.
-I expect the gap between models to widen non-linearly.
-Perhaps with gpt-5.5 pulling ahead once the loop runs long enough to reveal its ceiling.
+I expect the gap between models to widen non-linearly, perhaps with gpt-5.5 pulling ahead once the loop runs long enough to reveal its ceiling.

 Takeaway 2.
 This loop shows a clear hierarchy across agents.